lyang/braintree-rails-example/README.md

 Currently it uses Braintree's S2S (server to server) API.

-Examples of TR (transparent redirect) will be added later.
+With very minimum changes, TR (transparent redirect) API can also be used.

+Check out the [transparent_redirect](https://github.com/lyang/braintree-rails-example/tree/transparent_redirect) branch for example.

 Instructions
 ===============